Documenting your Research with Census Events

 4. Navigate to any other individual or family from the census data and click on their "Events" tab

 5. Use the "Paste Event" menu command (or click the button in the "Default Format").
 The complete census event will be attached.
-If possible, the paste will even calculate the person's age on the date of the event and replace the one entered above.
+If you entered age of individual when you created the event, that age will be replaced by the new person's age on the date of the event.

 Using the US-UK-Canadian Census Report Extension